mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I chose raidz1.
 I think the odds of two drives failing simultaneously in my NAS is fairly low, and I use [restic](https://restic.net) to back everything up to the cloud anyway.

 When choosing which ZFS mode to use, don't think "how willing am I to lose data?" but rather, "how willing am I to spend several hours recovering my data?"
 [ZFS is not a backup strategy](https://www.raidisnotabackup.com/).
-ZFS can protect you against disk failure, but there are many threats to your data that ZFS won't mitigate, such as accidental deletion, malware, or physical theft of your server.
+ZFS can protect you against disk failure, but there are many threats to your data that ZFS won't mitigate, such as accidental deletion, malware, or physical theft.

 To me, the value of ZFS is that I don't have to resort to my cloud backups if one drive dies.
 With raidz1, I'll have to recover from backups if two drives fail, which is a pain but not the end of the world.
 To me, it's not worth giving up 26% of my server's usable storage for raidz2.